You must submit Supplementary Declarations (SDs) when you're importing or exporting to work out how much duty you owe.

 You can also send the required information as an attachment to an email.
 This is called an Electronic Data Interchange (EDI).
 Find out about EDI in the guide on Intrastat Electronic Submissions.

-Supplementary Declarations and Customs Freight Simplified Procedures
+Supplementary Declarations and Customs Freight Simplified Procedures for import

 Customs Freight Simplified Procedures (CFSP) is a simplified electronic way to clear imported goods.
 It can be used at the frontier, when goods are entered to or removed from a customs warehouse (an approved warehouse for goods liable to customs and excise duty), traders’ designated premises, or when they are moved to or from a Free Zone (an approved area where imported goods may be stored without payment of VAT or import duty).